Kore-Minecraft/Kore-Assistant-VSCode/README.md

 - **Sorting and Grouping**: Organize your Kore elements by file or by type
 - **Commands**: Run common Kore operations directly from VS Code
 - **Snippets**: Code snippets for quickly creating Kore elements with proper imports

+## Installation

+You can install this extension through the VS Code Marketplace:

+1. Open VS Code
+2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X` on macOS)
+3. Search for "Kore Assistant"
+4. Click Install

+Alternatively, you can install it directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ayfri.kore-assistant).

 ## About Kore